Rick Pitino: Personal life

 Pitino married the former Joanne Minardi in 1976.
-They have five living children, one of whom, Richard, is currently the head coach with the New Mexico Lobos.
-Another son, Daniel, died from congenital heart failure in 1987 at the age of six months.
+They have five living children, one of whom, Richard, became the head coach of the Xavier Musketeers in 2025.
+Their son, Daniel, died from congenital heart failure in 1987 at the age of six months.
 Rick and Joanne established the Daniel Pitino Foundation (along with a Daniel Pitino shelter in Owensboro, Kentucky) in his memory, which has raised millions of dollars for children in need.

 Their son's death was not the last tragedy for Rick and Joanne.
 Both were especially hard-hit by the terrorist attacks of September 11, 2001, as Joanne's brother and Rick's closest friend, Billy Minardi, was working as a bond trader for Cantor Fitzgerald on the 105th floor of the north tower of the World Trade Center when it was struck by American Airlines Flight 11.
 Since 2002, the University of Louisville has designated a December home game as the Billy Minardi Classic, and the university named a dorm on campus as "Billy Minardi Hall".
-Only a few months earlier, another brother-in-law of Rick, Don Vogt, was killed after being hit by a New York City cab.
+Only a few months earlier, another brother-in-law of Rick's, Don Vogt, was killed after being hit by a New York City cab.

 Author and accomplishments

 Pitino is the author of a motivational self-help book (and audio recording) named Success is a Choice.
 He published an autobiography in 1988 entitled Born to Coach, describing his life up until his time with the Knicks.
 His book Rebound Rules, was the top seller at the 2008 Kentucky Book Fair.
 His most recent book, Pitino: My Story, was published in 2018.
 A detailed biography, it also delivers his version of events regarding the Adidas sneaker scandal and his subsequent ouster as the University of Louisville men's basketball coach.

 In 2005, Pitino's Louisville team posted a tie for the most single-season wins in school history (33)—since surpassed by the 35 total wins by the 2013 NCAA title-winning Cardinals team—while he is one of two men's coaches in NCAA history to lead three separate schools (Providence, Kentucky, and Louisville) to the Final Four.
-The other coach is his in-state rival, John Calipari (UMass Amherst, Memphis, Kentucky), though both final four appearances at UMass and Memphis were later vacated (as was Louisville's 2013 title under Pitino).
+The other coach is his former in-state rival, John Calipari (UMass Amherst, Memphis, and Kentucky), though both final four appearances at UMass and Memphis were later vacated (as was Louisville's 2013 title under Pitino).

 As of 2022, Pitino's .730 winning percentage in 74 NCAA Tournament games ranked seventh among all coaches.

 Thoroughbred horse racing

-Beyond basketball, Pitino has been involved in the sport of Thoroughbred horse racing as the lead partner in Celtic Pride Stable and the Ol Memorial Stable.
+Beyond basketball, Pitino has been involved in the sport of thoroughbred horse racing as the lead partner in Celtic Pride Stable and the Ol Memorial Stable.
 Among his notable horses have been A P Valentine and Halory Hunter.
 Pitino, through the stable name of RAP Racing, owns a 5 percent share of Goldencents.
-Goldencents, who won the $750,000 2013 Santa Anita Derby, ran in the 2013 Kentucky Derby and finished 17th despite having 8/1 odds of winning.
+Goldencents, who won the $750,000 2013 Santa Anita Derby, ran in the 2013 Kentucky Derby and finished 17th.